collocations.org

 a joy to behold, see, watch, etc.

-The children''s expressions were a joy to behold.
+The children's expressions were a joy to behold.

-(= a person or thing that makes you feel great pride or satisfaction) The pride and joy of the town is the splendid castle.
+your pride and joy (= a person or thing that makes you feel great pride or satisfaction)

 tears of joy